getbraincloud/braincloud-docs/release/2021-10-12-release-4-9/index.md

     - the query syntax for Custom Entities has been extended to support MongoDB $text queries.
 - Improved **RTT connection id** handling
     - The **Relay Server Protocol** protocol (and the _Relay Server_ and _Client Libraries_ that implement it) have been enhanced for more consistent usage of RTT connection IDs - basically, the protocol now uses `profileIdCx` ids instead of just `profileId`
-    - There is a new compatibility flag, **\[x\] Include legacy lobby owner field in API output**, that when enabled ensures that this new behavior still works with old clients. _This flag is enabled by default for all existing apps, and disabled for newly created apps._
+    - There is a new compatibility flag, **[x] Include legacy lobby owner field in API output**, that when enabled ensures that this new behavior still works with old clients. _This flag is enabled by default for all existing apps, and disabled for newly created apps._
 - Additions / Improvements to the **Builder API**
     - Support for **API Hook** management
     - Support for basic **Team Member** management